Introduction

 1. distance_measure: the distance function name to exploit for ranking the simulations, which is implemented in functions_fname;

-Let us observe that: (i) model.sensitivity exploits also the parallel processing capabilities, and (ii) if the user is not interested on the ranking calculation then the distance_measure and reference_data are not necessary and can be omitted.
+Let us observe that: (i) model.sensitivity exploits also the parallel processing capabilities, and (ii) if the user is not interested in the ranking calculation then the distance_measure and reference_data are not necessary and can be omitted.

 ## Simple version where only the transition rates vary.